Aikta-Arya/Signed-Network-Modeling-Survey/README.md

-# A Survey on Signed Network Modeling and its Applications
+# A Survey on Signed Network Reconstruction Modeling and its Applications

 This repository aims to provide lists of works on signed network modeling for generating synthetic signed networks.